sg98ccy/xlang/README.md

 This repository contains:

-1. A reference implementation of the XLang v1 compiler in Python
+1. A reference implementation of the EXLang v1 compiler in Python
-2. Validation logic for core XLang tags
+2. Validation logic for core EXLang tagss
-3. Example XLang documents and their corresponding outputs
+3. Example EXLang documents and their corresponding outputs
 4. Notebook examples demonstrating the full workflow

 ---